alecandido/phd/thesis/referees/giovanni-stagnitto.md

 - [ ] pag.
 43, Fig. 2.6 and pag.
 46, Fig. 2.10: on the plot on the right, I
   would explicitly label the curves with μth = m2 b /2 and μth = 2m2 b , for
   sake of clarity.
+  > unfortunately, not possible in the short term...
 - [x] pag.
 51: “Producing only operators makes EKO less competitive for single one-shot applications, but the optimal scaling with the size of the task (practically constant, since the time consumed is dominated by the operator